 McGill Libraries are severely overcrowded and facing a significant demand for user and programme space.
-Industry norms suggest public research university libraries of a similar size to McGill should strive to provide seating for at least 20% of their student population.
+Industry norms suggest public research university libraries of a similar size to McGill should strive to provide seating for approximately 20% of their student population.
 With its current infrastructure, McGill currently offers appropriate seating to 9-12% of the student population, far below its academic peers and is evidence of the current overcrowding in the Library.
 51% of the Library’s system-wide space is dedicated to the physical collection.

 The collection must be retained, properly housed, and carefully stewarded to meet the teaching and research needs of our faculty and students.
 We have a commitment to the global collective knowledge to protect and preserve the material we have collected for almost 200 years.

 Because of the space challenges and the need to ensure our collections and programmes meet the needs of all our users, the Library is reallocating a portion of the Library’s low circulating collection off campus to a dedicated collection management facility.

 Approximately 1.3 million books will be kept on campus in our library branches.
 Since disciplines vary in their use of print material, there is no one-size-fits-all approach to deciding which books will physically remain in the Library.
 Library staff will continue to work with different users (i.e. faculty, researchers and students) to determine the makeup of the collection in their subject areas that will be retained on campus.
 Decisions will be informed by staff expertise, user feedback and empirical data.
 Feedback is welcome at all stages of this process.

 The 2015 Library Master Plan recommended that a portion of the Library collection be moved into a purpose-built, high-density and dedicated collection facility.
 In 2019 the decision was made to acquitre an automated, off-campus storage facility.
 The state-of-the-art Collection Management Facility will eventually hold 2.5 million volumes.
-Materials are housed in environmentally controlled and secure conditions.
-The new high-tech collection management facility will include spaces for conservation treatment and digitization.
+Materials will be housed in environmentally controlled and secure conditions.